Police reports for Killeen, Copperas Cove, Lampasas, Harker Heights

 Killeen

-Burglary of a vehicle was reported at 9 p.m.
-Wednesday in the 800 block of Estelle Avenue.
+Burglary of a vehicle was reported at 5:45 a.m.
+Tuesday in the 4500 block of Breckenridge Drive.

-Burglary of a vehicle was reported at 9 p.m.
-Wednesday in the 6100 block of Malachi Lane.
+Burglary of a vehicle was reported at 8:15 p.m.
+Tuesday in the 1400 block of Dugger Circle.

-An assault with bodily injury was reported at 9:30 p.m.
-Wednesday in the 1000 block of Patriotic Street.
+Criminal mischief was reported at 10 p.m.
+Tuesday in the 3300 block of Edgewood Drive.

-Burglary of a vehicle was reported at 10:30 p.m.
-Wednesday in the 6200 block of Charlotte Lane.
+Burglary of a vehicle was reported at 10 p.m.
+Tuesday in the 1400 block of North Gray Street.

-Unlawful disclosure or promotion of intimate visual material was reported at 12:59 a.m.
-Thursday in the 2700 block of Vernice Loop.
+Possession of drug paraphernalia was reported at 1:29 a.m.
+Wednesday at the intersection of Terrace Drive and Trimmier Road.

-Burglary of a habitation was reported at 2 a.m.
-Thursday in the 2600 block of Edgefield Street.
+An aggravated assault was reported at 3:21 a.m.
+Wednesday in the 700 block of North Gilmer Street.

-Theft was reported at 8 a.m.
-Thursday in the 3300 block of Augustine Drive.

-Terroristic threat was reported at 10 a.m.
-Thursday in the 4700 block of Clear Creek Road.
+Criminal mischief was reported at 3:30 a.m.
+Wednesday in the 300 block of 22nd Street.

-Theft shoplifting was reported at 11:20 a.m.
-Thursday in the 1100 block of West Stan Schlueter Loop.
+Theft was reported at 8:30 a.m.
+Wednesday in the 2500 block of Transit Drive.

-An assault with bodily injury was reported at 12:40 p.m.
-Thursday in the 400 block of Cloud Street.

-Theft by fraud was reported at 1:54 p.m.
-Thursday in the 1300 block of Nicholas Circle.

-Theft shoplifting was reported at 2 p.m.
-Thursday in the 1400 block of Lowes Boulevard.

-An assault with bodily injury was reported at 4:10 p.m.
-Thursday in the 400 block of Crockett Drive.
+Assault by threat was reported at 6:20 p.m.
+Wednesday in the 1500 block of Mamye Jane Drive.

-An assault with bodily injury was reported at 8:31 p.m.
-Thursday in the 2800 block of Scottsdale Drive.
+Fraudulent use or possession of identifying information was reported at 8:46 p.m.
+Wednesday in the 1300 block of Granex Drive.

 Harker Heights

+Criminal mischief was reported at 1:12 a.m.
+Wednesday in the 1000 block of Mustang Trail.

-Theft was reported at 2 p.m.
-Thursday in the 2600 block of Red Fern Drive.
+An arrest on a warrant for failure to appear on theft charge was made at 8:16 p.m.
+Wednesday in the 200 block of East Central Texas Expressway.

-An arrest for unlicensed carrying of weapon on premises with alcohol was made at 3:09 a.m.
-Friday in the 500 block of West Veterans Memorial Boulevard.
+An arrest on a warrant for failure to appear on speeding charge was made at 8:47 p.m.
+Wednesday in the 400 block of Indian Trail.

 Copperas Cove